ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 the value or checking the alarm limits.
 How data are handled when a record is processed depends on the record type.

-Four
-:doc:`basic types  <mydocs:manual/menuScan>`basic types of record scanning are provided: Periodic, Event, I/O Event and Passive.
+Four :doc:`basic types <mydocs:manual/menuScan>` of record scanning are provided: Periodic, Event, I/O Event and Passive.
 All these methods can be mixed in an IOC.

 -  **Periodic**: A record is processed periodically.